Neats29/neats29.github.io/source/coaching/index.md

 Along the way I learned that many of my afflictions stemed from my lack of self-love.
 Somewhere deep in my psyche, unbewknonst to me, I didn’t like myself.
 That’s where the self-doubt and everything else stemed from.
 So I went on a 3-year journey to find [persistent self-love](/self-love).
 I did it and it was everything I hoped it’d be and more.
 You can read more about the story [here](/self-love).

 Eventually, in the summer of 2022, something clicked in me and I started to feel well-resourced and drawn to holding space for others.
-Slowly I started to hold IFS sessions for friends and in October-December 2022, I got to put this into practice by running regular 1:1 sessions at a residency in Berlin; combing IFS and breathwork.
+Slowly I started to hold IFS sessions for friends and in October-December 2022, I got to put this into practice by running regular 1:1 sessions at a residency in Berlin; combing IFS and nervous system regulation.

 More recently, I have decided to focus the sessions on self-love given how impactful it has been.

 I have created a new session format that I am calling Somatic well-being practice, which is the culmination of what has worked for me to increase a sense of well-being and developing a nurturing resource of internal love.
 So far I have held more than 150 1:1 sessions.

 I am not a certified therapist or coach (yet).
-Though I have taken many courses that don't come with official credentials.
+Though I have taken and continue to take many courses that don't come with official credentials.
 I bring my [deep sensitivity](https://twitter.com/neats29/status/1547967565602836482?s=20), [intuition](https://twitter.com/neats29/status/1568747740330618881?s=20), [compassion](https://twitter.com/neats29/status/1617284793405739009?s=20) and patience to every session.

 <h1 style="font-size: 1.6em;">What are the benefits of this work?</h1>